pebakery/pebakery/README.md

 The official release version is recommended for general use.

-A nightly build is provided for the testing purpose.
+A nightly build is provided for testing purposes.

 - [Official Release](https://github.com/pebakery/pebakery/releases)
 - [Lastest Nightly (develop)](https://ci.appveyor.com/api/projects/ied206/PEBakery/artifacts/nightly.zip?branch=develop)

 **CAUTION**: Do not forget to set the proper compatibility options for your projects.
-We have prepared a special [Migrating from Winbuilder](https://github.com/pebakery/pebakery-docs/blob/master/CodingGuide/Migrating.md) guide so you know what script breaking changes to expect and when compatibilty options need to be enabled.
+We have prepared a special [Migrating from Winbuilder](https://github.com/pebakery/pebakery-docs/blob/master/CodingGuide/Migrating.md) guide, so you know what script breaking changes to expect and when compatibility options need to be enabled.

 ## Prerequisites